 - Collaborate with the best partners.
 Behind every company’s strategies are the people putting them into action, including those involved when your logistics management is outsourced to a third-party logistics provider.
-Careful research can help you select the best 3PL provider for your, and your customers’ needs.
+Careful research can help you select the best 3PL provider for you and your customers’ needs.

-Risk Identification And Management
+2. Risk Identification And Management

-Regulations: Governmental, And Environmental
+3. Regulations: Governmental, And Environmental

-Numerous local, state and federal regulations, and additional local and state emission reduction regulations—such as anti-idling—make it especially important to keep current and take any necessary measures to remain in compliance.
+Numerous local, state, and federal regulations and additional local and state emission reduction regulations—such as anti-idling—make it especially important to keep current and take any necessary measures to remain in compliance.

-Relationships With Suppliers And Partners
+4. Relationships With Suppliers And Partners

 - Communicate!
-Discover carriers’ preferences regarding lanes, scheduling, and if there’s anything they could use help with.
-Be transparent regarding frequency of loads.
+Discover carriers’ preferences regarding lanes, scheduling, and if there’s anything they could help with.
+Be transparent regarding the frequency of loads.
 The more stability you can provide, the more likely you will receive better pricing.

 - Then, maintain the relationships.
 Have open conversations, even when it’s not easy.
 Keep your promises and show up with integrity.
 Taking the time to build relationships and earn your carriers’ loyalty, especially given the current challenges with fluctuating rates, is more important than ever.